 Metaphase is well named because "meta" is Greek for between.
 All the chromosomes come to line up midway between the two centrosomes.
-More specifically, when all the chromosomes' centromeres are lying on a plane perpendicular to a line connecting the two centrosomes, the cell has entered the part of mitosis called metaphase.
 The plane upon which the centromeres are arranged is called the metaphase plate.
 This phase lasts for about an hour.

 At anaphase the centromere of each chromosome breaks down the middle and the two sister chromatids move to opposite centrosomes.
 It is at anaphase that "true" genetic division.
-Somehow, all the chromosomes are able to coordinate the breaking of their centromeres very well and the speed at which the chromatids move is impressive.
-Not only is anaphase an important part of mitosis, it is also a critical stage in the way we name chromosomes and chromatids.

 When the two chromatids come apart, when the centromere breaks at anaphase, the two chromatids become chromosomes.
-The moment the chromosome's centromere splits, during anaphase, each kinetochore acts as the center for the creation of a new centromere.
-By definition a chromosome has a centromere - it's a one to one correspondence.
-Therefore, during anaphase, each chromosome becomes two separate chromosomes at that moment of chromatid separation and we now have two chromosomes from each chromosome
+Therefore, during anaphase, each chromosome becomes two separate chromosomes at that moment of chromatid separation and we now have two chromosomes from each chromosome.